List of Delhi Public School Society schools: Delhi Public School Megacity, Kolkata

 Delhi Public School Megacity was established in 2004, with the first classes starting on April 25, 2004, in Kolkata.
-It is the only DPS other than Delhi Public School Newtown, Kolkata, to be affiliated to the Council for the Indian School Certificate Educations (CISCE).
+It is the only DPS other than Delhi Public School Newtown, Kolkata, in India to be affiliated to the Council for the Indian School Certificate Educations (CISCE).
 It is an ISO 9001:2015 and 14001:2015 & British Council International School Award (ISA) Certified School.

+Delhi Public School Newtown, Kolkata

+Delhi Public School Newtown was established on 25 April 2005.
+It has a 12- acre campus and is situated in Newtown, 3.6 km away from Delhi Public School Megacity.
+Affiliated to Council for the Indian School Certificate Educations (CISCE), the school is known for its consistent academic excellence, DPS Newtown have won the IIHM Award for Excellence in Academics at The Telegraph School Awards in 2018 and 2025.
+The school has six houses, named after prominent rivers of India.
+They are Brahmaputra, Narmada, Ganga, Godavari, Teesta and Indus.

 Delhi Public School, Nacharam

 Established in 1947.
-Currently has strength of 200 students.
+Currently has strength of 69000 students.
 It is affiliated to the CBSE and Cambridge International.
-The school also caters to CBSE-I. The pupils are divided among four houses: Emerald (Green), Ruby (Red), Sapphire (Blue), Topaz (Yellow).
+The school also caters to CBSE-I. The pupils are divided among four houses: Emerald (green), Ruby (red), Sapphire (blue), Topaz (yellow).
 The school organises training for various National and International entrance examinations such as SAT, ISEET, NEET, and CPT.
 The School has a Cricket Ground, a Football Ground, a Skating Rink, Two Swimming Pools, Two Basketball Courts, a Volleyball Court along with a Five-Courted Indoor Badminton Stadium.
 Students take part in competitions in music and dance, hosted by member DPSes.
 The School also has an contemporary Art Gallery "Varnalepana".
 The students also participate in sporting events at district, state, and national arenas.